eduMFA/eduMFA/doc/modules/lib/smsprovider.rst

 .. index:: SMS Provider

-The following SMS providers are know to privacyIDEA
+The following SMS providers are know to eduMFA

 .. toctree::
    :glob: